Cohabitation (government): Russia

-Though the rest of the time cohabitation is unlikely, it can occur when in the State Duma there is no stable majority loyal to the president.
+Though the Russian system of government makes cohabitation unlikely, it can occur when in the State Duma there is no stable majority loyal to the president.
 Thus, cohabitation evolved between 1998 and 1999, when the State Duma twice refused to appoint Viktor Chernomyrdin as prime minister.
 However, since the appointment of the new prime minister was caused by the recent default, there was a risk that the opposition would improve its result after the snap election, which in turn would lead to even more tension between President Boris Yeltsin and the State Duma, especially since at this time preparations for the impeachment process were already underway.
 In consequence, Boris Yeltsin had to nominate Yevgeny Primakov for prime minister, who had broad support among the left opposition.

 Ukraine

 A cohabitation in a semi-presidential system also existed in Ukraine between 2006 and 2010.
 After 2006 Ukrainian parliamentary election, Ukrainian President Viktor Yushchenko had to appoint Viktor Yanukovych, his rival from the 2004 presidential election, as prime minister in August 2006.